 About the Job

-- Signals Analysis – analyse data collected from the tactical EW teams and pass critical information to the commander
+- Signals Analysis - analyse data and pass critical information to your commander

 - Electronic Attack - deny, disrupt and deceive enemy communications

-- Tactical Cyber Warfare – understand how networks, ICT systems and different operating systems talk to each other when enemy elements are maneuvering around the battle space
+- Tactical Cyber Warfare - understand how networks, ICT and operating systems interact with each other in cyberspace

 Other Ranks - Non Technical